How to use popular open source licenses, explained

 To be clear, license compatibility is not only an issue for strong copyleft licenses, however, this category of licenses creates most of the compatibility issues we see with open source software.
 That is because strong copyleft licenses require conditions that apply outside of the original work to other components within the program.
 How then, if combining code from two separate packages, can one simultaneously comply with a condition of a weak copyleft license that the code (and modifications to it) from that package remains under the weak copyleft license without further restrictions and a condition from a strong copyleft license that any single work containing the other package needs to be under the strong copyleft license?
 You cannot, it is not possible, which illustrates the license compatibility issue.

 Some licenses (mostly weak copyleft ones) include creative solutions to address the compatibility issue.
-The Eclipse Public License 2.0, for example, allows anyone wishing to use that license to also designate a “secondary license,” meaning the code would be under both licenses.
+The Eclipse Public License 2.0, for example, allows anyone wishing to use that license also to designate a “secondary license,” meaning the code would be under both licenses.
 That would create compatibility with the GPL.
-Similarly, the Mozilla Public License 2.0 permits “a combination of Covered Software with a work governed by one or more Secondary Licenses” when the “Covered Software is not Incompatible With Secondary Licenses.”
+Similarly, Mozilla Public License 2.0 permits “a combination of Covered Software with a work governed by one or more Secondary Licenses” when the “Covered Software is not Incompatible With Secondary Licenses.”
 Secondary Licenses are defined in the MPL 2.0 as GPL 2.0, LGPL 2.1, AGPL 3.0, or any later versions of those licenses.

 Example of the strong copyleft open source software license at work